 If you prefer to read about self-defense prior to taking a class you may find the following helpful:

 When doing online searches make sure to use the word "women" in conjunction with "self defense" to yield better results.

-Read books that have a female perspective and/or stories of females overcoming attacks:
+Read books that have a female perspective and/or stories of females overcoming attacks.
+A few examples are: